 Using confocal microscopy and immunocytochemistry we evaluated phosphorylation of histone H2A.X after irradiation of GH3 cells incubated with and without SS14.
-SS14 was applied into the culture medium 1 h before irradiation by the dose of 20 Gy.
-Exposure of cells to SS14 alone for 2 and 25 h did not cause DNA damage and a significant increase in yH2A.X was not detected.
-However, as soon as 1 h after the irradiation by the dose of 20 Gy, a massive increase in phosphorylation of histone H2A.X was observed and IRIF were formed in the sites of DSB.
-When irradiation was combined with SS14 treatment, a comparable level of yH2A.X was detected (Figs 4A and 4B). yH2A.X is distributed homogenously in all irradiated cells (Fig. 4C).
-Increase in integral optical density (IOD) after irradiation of both groups (with or without SS14) was statistically highly significant.
-24 h after the irradiation 63 % (without SS14) and 68 % (with SS14) of cells repaired the DSB and the
+SS14 was applied to culture medium 1 h before the irradiation by the dose of 20 Gy.
+Exposure of cells to SS14 alone for 2 and 25 h did not cause DNA damage and statistically significant increase in γ H2A.X was not detected.
+However, as soon as 1 h after the irradiation by the dose of 20 Gy massive increase in phosphorylation of histone H2A.X was observed and IRIF were formed in the sites of DSB.
+When irradiation was combined with SS14 treatment, comparable level of γ H2A.X was detected.
+(Figure 4 A and B). γ H2A.X is distributed homogenously in all irradiated cells (Figure 4 C).
+Increase in integral optical density (IOD) after irradiation of both groups (with and without SS14) was statistically highly significant.
+24 h after the irradiation 63% (without SS14) and 68% (with SS14) of cells repaired the DSB and the amount of γ H2A.X in these cells decreased considerably.
+However, the remaining 37% and.
+32% (with SS14) of the irradiated cells retained high amount of γ H2A.X indicating that unrepaired DSB carry over (Figure 4 F).
+Initial cloud-like distribution of γ H2AX in the nuclei of irradiated cells changed during 24 h after the irradiation to clearly distinguished foci (Figure 4 D).
+This was accompanied by overall decrease in IOD of green fluorescence per cell (Figure 4 E), but IOD of irradiated cells was still significantly higher then IOD of control cells.
+The cells receiving combined treatment exhibited more intense phosphorylation of H2A.X, but the difference between the cells irradiated in the absence of SS14 was not significant.